santisq/PSCompression/docs/en-US/ConvertTo-ZLibString.md

 35.123456789
 ```

-This example demonstrates compressing the contents of multiple text files into a single Gzip Base64 string and compares the total length before and after compression.
+This example demonstrates compressing the contents of multiple text files into a single ZLib Base64 string and compares the total length before and after compression.

 ## PARAMETERS